Permitting Process in Denmark

 Permits for construction and operation of pipelines for transportation of hydrocarbons produced outside Danish territory, but located in Danish territorial waters and on the Danish Continental Shelf are required, pursuant to the Continental Shelf Act, the Danish State’s sovereignty over its territorial waters, and Administrative Order on Pipeline Installations.

 Applications for such permits must be submitted to the Danish Energy Agency, which manages the applications and issues the permits on behalf of the Danish State.

 EIA Procedure in Denmark

-A national Danish Environmental Impact Assessment (EIA) report is required for Nord Stream 2, and was submitted to the Danish Energy Agency together with the application for the construction permit in April 2017 (Base Case Route).
+A national Danish Environmental Impact Assessment (EIA) report is required for Nord Stream 2.

 An EIA report must as a minimum contain the information listed in the Offshore EIA Administrative Order, including a description of the factors likely to be significantly affected by the project, both inside and outside of Danish territory.

 The aim of the EIA procedure is to evaluate the environmental impacts of a project, to ensure that consistent information on the impacts is available during planning and decision-making and to provide the public with information and the opportunity to participate in the process.

 The EIA report describes the main characteristics and technical solutions of the project with a comprehensive assessment of impacts.
 The report includes assessments of transboundary impacts from the project in Denmark to neighboring national jurisdictions.
 In addition, the EIA includes measures to prevent and mitigate potential adverse environmental impacts.